 A short progress down the street reveals the Unitarian Meeting House (Grade I), the best timber-framed meeting house of its kind in Britain, on the south side and opposite the attractive granite sett paved Coytes Gardens.
-The of 2 storey properties under one long peg-tiled traditional surfacing of the carriageway is a rare survival in the town centre.
+The traditional surfacing of the carriageway is a rare survival in the town centre.
 The open site on the north side used for car parking erodes the townscape at this point to the detriment of the appearance of the area.